Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

   - At the time of development, GPT-4V was the only multimodal LLM available via Azure OpenAI, and latency/cost were high enough based on expected load on the system that we felt it would be better to explore the pattern of generating and querying text descriptions of images as opposed to direct inference against a multimodal LLM.
   However, as the technology develops, newer multimodal models may be released with cheaper pricing and lower latency, which may make the direct inference architecture more viable.
   - not all images in documents are relevant or contain useful information (e.g. business logo letterhead, etc.) - we propose using a classifier to identify images for which using the enrichment service to generate an image description would have most value
 - MHTML document format - for our use case, the document store we were considering was primarily HTML documents.
-HTML static content doesn't preserve the image data in the document, so we chose to convert the documents to MHTML format to ensure all required content was captured from the documents.
+  Some of the images in our use case required levels of authentication/authorization and our loader would need additional consideration to bypass that auth system when downloading the image content, so we chose to convert the documents to MHTML format prior to ingestion to ensure all text and image content was captured at their original locations in the document for ease of further processing.

 ## System architecture